qmackay/paleochrono/README.md

 - `airair_synchro_horizons.txt`: depth1 / depth2 / age_unc for air-air stratigraphic links observations (two ice cores)
 - `iceair_synchro_horizons.txt`: depth1 / depth2 / age_unc for ice-air stratigraphic links observations (two ice cores)
 - `airice_synchro_horizons.txt`: depth1 / depth2 / age_unc for air-ice stratigraphic links observations (two ice cores)
+For all these synchro files, you can add an optional `phasing` column to specify the age1-age2 phasing

 A few things you need to know to use paleochrono:
 1) You can use whatever units you want but they need to be consistent.
 For example, if you use meters for the depths and years for the dated horizons, you need to use meters per years for the accumulation rates.